EvgeniiPliusnin/otus_cpp_basic_2022_9/README.md

 this repository is intended for store and share my home work of c++ course.

 test string_1 for first commit in branch test2

+test string_2 for second commit in branch test2